Tinnitus

 Prevalence of Tinnitus

 Ten percent of adults in the US, nearly 25 million people, experience tinnitus.
-Tinnitus may affect anyone at any time.
+It may affect anyone at any time.
 Most people have had short experiences with tinnitus.
 Approximately 60% of veterans returning from combat zones report cases of tinnitus and hearing loss.

 Have you ever been to a concert or listened to music at a high volume – and then experienced a ringing sensation in your ear afterward?
 This is tinnitus.
 Many Americans have reported the experience of tinnitus for short bursts – as brief as five minutes.